 Common and widespread throughout Britain and Ireland.

-A large strong flying butterfly.
-Brilliant white wings with black tips to forewings, extending down wing edge.
-Females also have two spots on forewings not present in males.
-Undersides are creamy white with two spots.
+A large, strong flying butterfly.
+The brilliant white wings have black tips to the forewings, extending down the wing edge.
+Females have two spots on forewings, not present in males.
+The undersides are a creamy white with two spots.

 Size and Family

 - Size: Large

 - Wing Span Range (male to female): 63-70mm

 - Butterfly Conservation priority: Low

 - European status: Not threatened